HalilovRostislav/Learn-Python-for-free/lessons/Lists.md

 ```
 #

-* list.index(x, i) Returns the position of the first element with value x (searching from start to end)
+* `list.index(x, i)` a built-in list method that lets you know the index or position of an element.
+Simply put, this method looks for an item in the list and returns it

+#
 * list.count(x) Returns the number of items with value x
 * list.sort([key = function]) Sorts the list based on the function
 * list.reverse() Expands the list